xzonix/MAS/README.md

 -   Go to the releases tab and search the language you want (if it isn't right there, make a issue and i'm gonna make MAS for that language).
 -   Download and run it
-Select an option and you're done!
+- Select an option
+- And you're done!

 ```